brunorijsman/dske-python/docs/protocol-guide.md

 , SIM cards, NFC, QKD, etc.

 In our code we implement the out-of-band DSKE interface as an HTTP REST interface.
-In real life, as we just mentioned, HTTP would not be used for this purpose; instead some secure physical delivery mechanism would be used.
+In real life HTTP would not be used for this purpose; instead some secure physical delivery mechanism would be used, as we just mentioned.
 We use HTTP as a simulation of this physical mechanism to enable automated testing of use case scenarios.